Association Storage Options

 Introduction

-Association storage options were introduced in Mendix 10.21 to give you more control over how associations are implemented in the underlying database.
+Association storage options give you more control over how associations are implemented in the underlying database.
+This allows you to balance performance and flexibility.

 Association Tables vs. Direct Associations

-In Mendix 10.21 you can choose to implement some associations as direct associations.
-This means that the ID of the Child object is stored as a foreign key column of the Parent object (for example the “many” side of the association) in the underlying database table, thus removing the need for a association table.
+You can choose whether to implement some associations as direct associations as opposed to using association tables.
+This means that the ID of the Child object is stored as a foreign key column of the Parent object (for example the “many” side of the association) in the underlying database table.
+This removes the need for an association table.

 XPath and OQL queries work identically for both association tables and direct associations.
 You do not have to change anything or learn different flavors of these languages to work with them.